-- 1. Provide holistic care that recognizes an individual's preferences, values, and needs and respects the patient or designee as a full partner in providing compassionate, coordinated, age and culturally appropriate, safe and effective care.
-(Patient Centered Care) - 2.
-Function effectively within nursing and interdisciplinary teams, fostering open communication, mutual respect, shared decision making, team learning, and development.
-(Teamwork and Collaboration) - 3.
-Identify, evaluate, and use the best current evidence coupled with clinical expertise and consideration of patients' preferences, experience and values to make practice decisions.
-(Evidence-Based Practice (EBP) - Use data to monitor the outcomes of care processes, and uses improvement methods to design and test changes to continuously improve the quality and safety of health care systems.
-(Quality Improvement (QI) - 5.
-Minimize risk of harm to patients and providers through both system effectiveness and individual performance.
-(Safety) - Use information and technology to communicate, manage knowledge, mitigate error, and support decision making.
-(Informatics and Technology) - 7.
-Practice accountability during delivery of standardbased nursing care that is consistent with moral, altruistic, legal, ethical, regulatory, and humanistic principles.
-(Professionalism) - Interact effectively with families, and colleagues, fostering mutual respect and shared decision making, to enhance patient satisfaction and health outcomes.
-(Communication) - Influence the behavior of individuals or groups of individuals within their environment in a way that will facilitate the establishment and acquisition/ achievement of shared goals.
-(Leadership) - 10.
-Demonstrate an awareness of and responsiveness to the larger context of the health care system, and will demonstrate the ability to effectively call on microsystems recourse to provide care that is optimal quality.
-(System-Based Practice) (Cronenwett et al., 2007)
+- 1. Recognize the patient or designee as the source of control and full partner in providing compassionate and coordinated care based on respect for patient's preferences, values, and needs (Patient-Centered Care) - 2.
+Function effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care (Teamwork & Collaboration) - 3.
+Integrate best current evidence with clinical expertise and patient/family preferences and values for delivery of optimal health care (Evidence-Based Practice (EBP)) - 4.
+Use data to monitor the outcomes of care processes and use improvement methods to design and test changes to continuously improve the quality and safety of health care systems (Quality Improvement (QI)) - 5.
+Minimize risk of harm to patients and providers through both system effectiveness and individual performance (Safety) - 6.
+Use information and technology to communicate, manage knowledge, mitigate error, and support decision making (Informatics) - 7.
+Practice accountability during delivery of standardbased nursing care that is consistent with moral, altruistic, legal, ethical, regulatory, and humanistic principles (Professionalism) - 8.
+The Nurse of the Future will interact effectively with patients, families, and colleagues, fostering mutual respect and shared decision making, to enhance patient satisfaction and health outcomes (Communication)